thoughtbot/ruby-science/book/principles/open_closed_principle.md

 ` app/models/unsubscribeable_invitation.rb@9084ee0c

-The implementation is extremely similar to the subclass, but it can now be applied at runtime to instances of `Invitation`:
+The implementation is extremely similar to the subclass but it can now be applied at run-time to instances of `Invitation`:

 ` app/models/survey_inviter.rb@9084ee0c:27,31